jaromir-sukuba/nvm/readme.md

 ![LNA diagram](/media/amp.PNG?raw=true)
 Each 10 first stage amplifiers in noninverting configuration is brought to second stage summing amplifier, and all 10 second stage amplifiers are summed in third stage amplifier.
 Overall gain of the LNA is 1000.
 Last stage summing amplifier is also used to inject voltage to null offset voltage of LNA.
 Bart board has DAC and its amplifiers (U119 and U120) for this reason.
 Second channel of DAC is designed to compensate input current - by injecting current of opposite sign into LNA input.
 I measured the uncompensated current to be around 2nA and in my current hardware the injection resistor isn't fitted on board.
 By using this feature, I expect the current all well below 100pA.
-LNA injects ground current into ground net of the circuit, and the current is dependant on LNA input voltage (and therefore LNA output voltage, too).
-Ground current may cause unwanted votlage shifts between ground potentials of the circuit, especially at high gain operation.
-To counteract this ground current, amplifier with U121 is setup to source current of opposite polarityinto the ground, at areas where LNA resides.
+LNA injects ground current into ground net of the circuit, and the current is dependent on LNA input voltage (and therefore LNA output voltage, too).
+Ground current may cause unwanted voltage shifts between ground potentials of the circuit, especially at high gain operation.
+To counteract this ground current, amplifier with U121 is setup to source current of opposite polarity into the ground, into areas where LNA resides.
 Bart board is 4-layer, with internal layers being ground nets, for both electrical and thermal reasons.

 #### ADC (Homer board)